 Employers are not yet required to provide the awareness program to their workers.
 A regulation will be necessary to make the provision of this program mandatory.
 We expect, however, that such a regulation will be forthcoming.
 While it is likely that not all employers will be required to deliver the program, employers should familiarize themselves with this program and provide input regarding the content.
-Access the following link to provide feedback on the draft employer guide and supervisor workbook: http://blny.ca/WorkbookEmployerGuide\Supervisor\Review.
+You can provide feedback on the draft employer guide and supervisor workbook here.